thomasfredericks/Bounce2/README.md

 ## Debouncer

 The `Debouncer` class.
-Just the debouncing code separated from all harware.
+Just the debouncing code separated from all hardware.

 | Method | Description |
 | --------------- | --------------- |